segmentio/segment-docs/src/legal/privacy.md

 hide-feedback: true
 ---

-[email]: mailto:legal@segment.com

 > Effective as of July 18th, 2018.

 <br />

 This Privacy Policy explains how Segment.io, Inc. ("Segment", or "we", "us" or "our") collects, uses and shares your personal information if you visit www.segment.com  (the "Site") or register to use our services, and explains your choices for how we handle your personal information.
 For convenience, the Site and our services are collectively referred to as the "Service."

 Segment respects your privacy rights and is committed to transparency in how we collect, use and share your personal information.
-If you have any questions or concerns about your personal information or this Privacy Policy, email us at privacy@segment.com.
+If you have any questions or concerns about your personal information or this Privacy Policy, email us at [privacy@segment.com](mailto:privacy@segment.com).

 Users in the European Economic Area should be sure to read the important information provided [here](#Additional-Information-for-European-Union).